Network Protocols: From Specification to Practice

 What you’ll build: A traceroute tool that discovers the path packets take across the internet by exploiting the IP TTL field and ICMP Time Exceeded messages.

 Why it teaches protocol specifications: This project demonstrates how protocols interact across layers.
-You’ll use IP header fields (TTL), trigger ICMP responses, and understand how routing works — all by cleverly exploiting specified behavior.
+You’ll use IP header fields (TTL), trigger ICMP responses, and understand how routing works – all by exploiting specified behavior.

 Core challenges you’ll face:

-- TTL manipulation (setting IP header fields) → maps to IP protocol details (RFC 791)
+- TTL manipulation -> IP protocol details (RFC 791)

-- UDP/ICMP/TCP probe modes (different traceroute methods) → maps to protocol flexibility
+- UDP/ICMP/TCP probe modes -> protocol flexibility

-- Firewall evasion (some routers don’t respond) → maps to real-world protocol behavior
+- Firewall evasion -> real-world behavior

 Key Concepts:

-- Routing Basics: “Computer Networks” Chapter 5 - Tanenbaum
+- Routing Basics: “Computer Networks” routing chapters

 Difficulty: Intermediate Time estimate: Weekend Prerequisites: Project 1 completed, understanding of routing concepts